-Tempers flared this week in Washington’s sweltering July heat over the looming government default and the hot debates over one of the scariest parts of ObamaCare — the powerful, unelected, 15-member Medicare payment board.
+Tempers are flaring in Washington’s sweltering July heat over the looming government default.
+The debate is also heating up over one of the scariest parts of Obamacare: the powerful, unelected, 15-member Medicare payment board.

-Sec.
-Sebelius did everything she could to downplay the dreaded IPAB and its powers, insisting it is only a “stopgap” and won’t be needed if Congress does its job in cutting Medicare payments.
+Health Secretary Kathleen Sebelius testified before two hearings in one week about the controversial Independent Payment Advisory Board (IPAB).
+She did everything she could to downplay its powers, insisting it is only a “stopgap” and won’t be needed if Congress does its job in cutting Medicare payments to meet strict targets.

-(I offer, as Exhibit A, the current budget battles in Washington as a predictor of whether or not Congress could get that done…)
+See Exhibit A, the current budget battles in Washington, as a predictor of whether or not Congress could get that done.

-Second Budget Committee Hearing: On Wednesday, at another Budget Committee hearing, Rep. Tom Price (R-GA), a physician, asked chief Medicare actuary Rick Foster what the impact would be of deeper cuts in payments for Medicare services.
+At another Budget Committeehearing on the topic, Rep. Tom Price (R., Ga.), a physician, asked chief Medicare actuary Rick Foster what the impact would be of deeper cuts in payments for Medicare services.

 “We’d like not to find out,” Foster replied, stressing that “the potential access problems could be very serious.”